ruiqimao/qmkbuilder/README.md

 # Keyboard Firmware Builder

-## Where did kbfirmware.com go?
+## Life Support

-Due to a lack of users, as of 13 March 2021, kbfirmware.com has been shut down.
-Thank you for all the support while the project was active!
+On 13 March 2021, kbfirmware.com was shut down due to a lack of users, but has been brought back online after additional consideration.

-Rest in Peace, kbfirmware.com: 9 January 2017 - 13 March 2021
+However, it should be considered end of life, as there will be no additional development and **may stop working at any time**.

 ### Docker Image